white-wolf-dev/FiruOS/README.md

 ## Documentation and Support

-For more information about FiruOS and to access official documentation, visit our website: [FiruOS.com](https://firuos.com)
+For more information about FiruOS and to access official documentation, visit our website: [FiruOS doc](wiki)

 If you need help or technical support, feel free to contact our customer support team at support@firuos.com